 Radiation treatment has benefits, but it can also have risks and side effects.

 The radiation particles can disrupt the DNA in cancer cells.
 This disruption stops the cells from multiplying and can also kill them.

 In some cases, radiation can remove all traces of cancer and is then known as a curative treatment.
 A doctor may use radiation alone or alongside other treatments.

-If prostate cancer is too advanced to be removed completely, radiation therapy can be used to help control it.
+If it is not possible to eliminate prostate cancer completely, radiation therapy can help control it.

 External beam radiation